 “The coffee is terrible here,” he said.
 “It’s been terrible for years.”

-The old-timer was a one of the nicer ones.
+The old-timer was one of the nicer ones.
 Many of the others that came in drooping would just swear at him or his coffee and Al would internalize it.
-It made him want to drink vodka instead of coffee and Al realized how bad that would be if he let that happen.
+It made him want to drink vodka instead of coffee, and Al realized how bad it would be if he let that happen.

 Step 1: Choose a roasting method